-STEMS and Leaves was created in 2019 to promote intersectionality in STEM through storytelling, intimate interviews, and candid conversation.
+STEMS and Leaves was created in 2019 to explore intersectionality in STEM through storytelling, intimate interviews, and candid conversation.
 The show focuses on individuals’ experiences and how their identities have shaped their journey working in STEM fields.
 We do this through the lens of intersectionality, which considers how social labels like gender, race, sexuality, etc impact our work in the world.
 We also touch on inclusivity as an aspect of intersectionality – that is to say, once we are aware of how our identities effect us in the workplace, how to we create spaces that include, support, and enhance the lived experiences of marginalized groups and individuals?

 Above all else, STEMS and Leaves is a project fueled by curiosity with an intent to create a space to explore these complex ideas safely and confidently.
 Together we are learning how to better ourselves and strengthen the systems that bind and support us.the creator and host of STEMS and Leaves.
 Ezra (the founder) started this podcast as an undergrad riddled with anxiety about graduation and applying for a big kid job.
 They had a lot of questions about work culture, legal rights, social expectations, etc and struggled to find support in academic spaces.
 In lack of kindred spirits, Ezra set up STEMS and Leaves as a space to explore where STEM and queer, POC identities connect and offer folks a platform to be authentic.